-The distance from the obstacle is estimated ⇒ Fig. 127 with help of segments around the vehicle.
-The white segments represent obstacles located between 30 and 160 cm from the vehicle's rear.
+The distance of separation from the obstacle can be estimated " Fig. 145 with the help of the segments around the vehicle.
+The white segments represent obstacles located between 30 cm and 160 cm from the vehicle's rear.
 As the vehicle approaches an obstacle, the segments are displayed closer to the vehicle.
 The red segments represent obstacles located at less than 30 cm from the front bumper.
 At this point the driver should not reverse any further.